abdelrahman-e/hotel-listings/README.md

 * Added caching using springboot caching manager
 * The Filter returns items that match any of the sent queryParams, if no queryParams are sent, all items are returned
 * Tested on WSL and on Windows 11 (docker-compose --build)
 * The api spec location is at `resources/schema`.
-There's also postman collection json that can be imported for ease of use
+There's also a postman collection json that can be imported for ease of use

 ## Usage